mamunscomm/admin-lte-setup/README.md

 # admin-lte-setup

-1. Put this file to the following directory:
+1. Download & put this file to the following directory:
 "app/Console/Commands/"
 2. Create database
 3. Put the database name in .env file